revertdata/tweeder/README.md

 CONSUMER_SECRET='ABCDEFGHIJKLMNOPQRSTUVWXYZ'
 ACCESS_TOKEN_KEY='1234567890-ABCDEFGHIJKLMNOPQRSTUVWXYZ'
 ACCESS_TOKEN_SECRET='ABCDEFGHIJKLMNOPQRSTUVWXYZ'
+MIN_FAVS=50
+# change MIN_FAVS to the minimum amount of favourites a tweet needs to avoid deletion
 ```

 Make sure that your application has read/write access to your account.
 I called mine "Tweeder by maryn", but you can call yours whatever you want.
 You can use this cute little icon, if you don't want the default bird.